 9. La Tamborrada (Drum Festival)

 This Spanish festival is certainly the noisiest one in the country and may even come across as bizarre to some.
 But, if you’re a drum lover or have always wanted to try your hands on one, then this fiesta is where you need to be when a new year starts.
 Huge parades of men, women, and kids come out on the streets and bash drums throughout the night and day for 24 hours.
 While one side of this festival has the organized processions, the other side has free-for-all drum bashing which you can easily join and become part of the fun.

 10. Benicassim Festival

 Of all the Spanish music festivals, Benicassim is the four-day event which you ought to be a part of at least once in your life.
-Held in Benicassim on the east coast of Spain between Valencia and Barcelona, this festival brings all the popular bands and artists on stage.
+Held in Benicassim on the east coast of Spain between Valencia and Barcelona, this Spanish music festival brings all the popular bands and artists on stage.
 If music is what gets you high and Spain is where you always dreamt to be, then do make sure you take a trip to Spain in July and enjoy the Spanish music festival.